E-GIVING

 Please make donations to the Vermont-Haiti Project, with specifications for the EVJDF Elementary School at: http://www.vermonthaitiproject.org/donate-now.html

-Beverly Belisle Scholarship Fund
+Beverly Belisle Scholarship Fund University of Vermont

 Beverly Belisle is the director of the Mosaic Center for Students of Color (MCSC) at the University of Vermont, where she works to enable the success of students of color.
 She is also a member of Good Shepherd Lutheran Church who was recently was honored for her distinguished service to UVM with a scholarship in her name.
 You can make a generous gift to honor Beverly and change the lives of students through this scholarship.
 Your gift will help create more financial support and opportunities for students of color at the University of Vermont: You may donate through the following link: https://www.givecampus.com/campaigns/31927/donations/new